The world NO. 1 tennis player, Novak Djokovic, uses floatation therapy to stay on top of his game.

 “it helps with my physical recovery after a game, and move effortlessly into a meditative state, enabling me to quickly refocus and release the mental pressure and stress that playing at this elite level of tennis inflict on the mind and body”.

-He loves that more float centres are opening around in Australia.
-Water Temple has really enjoyed hosting Novak and his team for this year’s Australian Open.
+He loves that more float centres are opening around the world.
+Water Temple has really enjoyed hosting Novak and his team for Australian Open, both in 2020 and 2023.

 Floatation therapy is becoming well recognised and frequently used amongst Elite athletes, not just for the faster muscular recovery, but also for its ability to remove stress from the body and mind, by simply relaxing in the concentrated Epsom salts solution.